sunfounder/arduino_starter_kit/docs/source/14_random_color.rst

     }

 6. Your complete code is now ready.
-You can upload it to the R3 board, and you will see the RGB LED display a random color every second.
+You can upload it to the Arduino Uno R3, and you will see the RGB LED display a random color every second.

 .. code-block:: Arduino
     :emphasize-lines: 19,20